 Indirect costs are those expenses that are not directly attributable to a specific program.
 Such costs are often shared among programs and include those costs that are necessary to the overall functioning of an organization.
 Examples include: bookkeeping and accounting functions, rent and utilities for administrative offices, insurance, and technology, among many others.
-The Dyson Foundation will not consider funding indirect costs that make up more than 12% of the grant request.
+The Dyson Foundation will consider funding indirect costs, generally up to 15% of the grant request.
 Please include a statement of the method used to allocate indirect costs to particular projects.
-Organizations with operating budgets larger than 15 million dollars cannot include indirect costs in the project grant request.
+Organizations with operating budgets larger than $15 million cannot include indirect costs in the project grant request.

 Click here for a further definition of direct and indirect costs along with other examples of both.

 In general, in-kind or donated items should not be included on the project budget, unless their specific value AND source can be clearly identified.
 Staff time should only be listed as in-kind if it is voluntary or donated time provided by someone who is not employed by the organization or if, in the case of hourly employees, work is performed outside their normal work hours for no pay.
 Under no circumstances can work performed by an executive director be considered in-kind.
 All significant in-kind or donated items or services associated with the project should be described in the budget narrative.

 Download Related Document